-The dam is a concrete arch dam located in the western United States.
-The dam was completed in 1939 with a structural height of 90 m (295 ft), a crest length of 161.5 m (530 ft), and a total concrete volume of 210,000 cu yd.
+The dam is a concrete arch dam located on .
+The dam was completed in with a structural height of , a hydraulic height of a crest length of and a total concrete volume of cu yd.
 The reservoir provides water storage for irrigation, hydroelectric power generation and recreation.

-The arch dam has a crest width of 6.4 m, a maximum base width of 26 m, a 88 m radius for the vertical upstream face, a variable radius for the sloping downstream face, and 1m high concrete parapet walls.
+The arch dam has a crest width of m, a maximum base width of m, a m radius for the vertical upstream face, a variable radius for the sloping downstream face, and 1m high concrete parapet walls to el

 The dam was constructed in one construction season.
-Construction started on January 19, 1938, and it was completed on November 28, 1938.
+Construction started on

+, and it was completed on